johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

  - **Use case 2:** Developers incorporate the **portion** the code snippet suggested by ChatGPT into the pull request.
 This is shown in **Example 3**.
  - **Use case 3:** Developers does not adapt the code suggested by ChatGPT but uses the knowledge gained to address two other software engineering tasks.
 Presented in **Example 4**.

-## Use case 1 - Example 1: Duplicate code detection and resolution
+## Use case 1 - Example 1: Code Duplication and Refactoring
-In this example, a developer uses ChatGPT in the `Software Engineering` activity of `Software maintenance` to address the task of `code duplication` in the code.
+In this example, a developer uses ChatGPT in the `Software Engineering` activity of `Software maintenance` to address the task of `code duplication and refactoring` in the code.
 Here is the link to both the PR and ChatGPT conversation.